-“He was given power to make war against the saints and to conquer them.
-And he was given authority over every tribe, people, language and nation.
-8 All inhabitants of the earth will worship the beast-all whose names have not been written in the book of life belonging to the Lamb that was slain from the creation of the world.”
+“He was given power to make war against the saints and to conquer them. … 8 All inhabitants of the earth will worship the beast – all whose names have not been written in the book of life belonging to the Lamb that was slain from the creation of the world.”
 (Rev 13:7-8)

 SECOND 3.5 YEARS

 In the second half of the last seven years, the beast will put a mark on the people to separate those who believe in him from those who perceive that he is false.
-This will be the beginning of a period of wrath against true Christian (the great tribulation).
-I.e. a persecution (against those who don’t have the mark of the beast) that will be so intense that many ‘true’ Christians will die.
+This will be the beginning of a period of wrath against true Christians (the great tribulation), i.e. persecution (against those who don’t have the mark of the beast) that will be so intense that many ‘true’ Christians will die.

 “If those days had not been cut short, no one would survive, but for the sake of the elect those days will be shortened.”
 (Matt 24:22 – NIV)

 Toward the end of that period of tribulation (near the end of the last seven years of Daniel), God will intervene (day of the Lord).
 The Day of the Lord is the wrath against those who have the mark of the Beast.

 Note the difference between this view and the traditional view: